 We all have our favourite café stops and more importantly our favourite orders when get there.
 So, whether you’re a fruit cake and espresso or flapjack with an Americano type of rider, let us know your favourite bike friendly stops.

 As well as sparing a few extra quid a week for your mid-ride café stop, how about investing in cycle specific insurance too?
 The fact is, you won’t find many of the things we cover in your typical home insurance policies.
 Taking out a policy with us means that your bike is protected in cases of bike theft and damage when you are out on your rides.

 Pedalsure can also protect you, your bike and your accessories in mass participation events and races, in cases of personal injury, personal liability and when you are travelling abroad.
 Getting yourself set up with a Pedalsure policy is something you only have to do once a year, but you get the benefit with every ride.

 Need something to lock your bike up with when you’re out and about?
-You can now get a free gold-rated Hiplok DX D-lock worth £69.99 with any new insurance policy, just one of many ways we protect both you and your bike.
+You can now get a huge 60% discount on a gold-rated Hiplok DX D-lock worth £79.99 with any new insurance policy.
+Yours for just £30.
+Just one of many ways we protect both you and your bike.